-According to the three skincare experts that we consulted, there are quite a few misconceptions about what needs to be done in order to adequately protect your skin from the sun.
-One of the most common mistakes: not using sunscreen every day, even when it’s not sunny.
+According to the three skincare experts we consulted, there are quite a few misconceptions about what needs to be done in order to adequately protect your skin from the sun.
+One of the most common mistakes is not using sunscreen every day, even when it’s not sunny.

 No one likes dealing with sunburn, no wants to be another statistic and most of all, no one wants to deal with skin cancer.
 Seaside vacations and sunny summer barbeques are some of the best things about summer, but the opportunity for more time spent outside also means a huge increase in prolonged exposure to intense sunlight.